Everyone’s house favorite – Donny the Drosophila, AKA the fly.

 Gap Genes on Drosophila:

 When gap genes are mutated, the larvae is missing a large area of several segments.
 This corresponds with gap genes’ control of broad segmental patterns in Drosophila.

-Pair Rule Genes:
+Pair Rule Genes on Drosophila:

 When pair rule genes are mutated, the larvae is missing even or odd-numbered segments.
 This mutation can be identified through its mutated phenotype, where every other segment is deleted in the mutated fly, compared to the normal fly.

-Segment Polarity Genes:
+Segment Polarity Genes on Drosophila: